Pyenb/CloudCheck/README.md

 # CloudCheck

-CloudCheck is a simple program that checks if a given website, or list of websites, uses the cloudflare service or not.
+CloudCheck is a simple program that checks if a given website, or list of websites, use the cloudflare service or not.

 CloudCheck is inspired by [christophetd's](https://github.com/christophetd) program [CloudFlair](https://github.com/christophetd/CloudFlair).